• Events & Webinars

 Copilot is a lot more than just a ChatGPT chatbot.
 It is embedded across Microsoft’s ecosystem to help users ask better questions, generate content faster, and get work done more efficiently—using natural language.
 As an example—when paired with Microsoft Graph, it can pull insights from your calendar, emails, documents, meetings, and more, giving you context-aware assistance that’s grounded in your organization’s data.

-The Three Core Versions of Copilot
+The Two Core Versions of Copilot

 1. Microsoft Copilot (Free) – The general-use version, embedded in Bing, Edge, Windows, and Microsoft 365 apps for consumers and small businesses.
 Included in your Microsoft licensing.

-3. Copilot for Microsoft 365 ($30/user/month) – The enterprise-grade version offering deeper integration into Microsoft 365 apps and AI-driven business chat.
+2. Copilot for Microsoft 365 ($30/user/month) – The enterprise-grade version offering deeper integration into Microsoft 365 apps and AI-driven business chat.

-Both consumer and enterprise Copilots integrate with Microsoft 365 apps like Word, Excel, PowerPoint, Outlook, and Teams.
+Microsoft Copilot integrates with Microsoft 365 apps like Word, Excel, PowerPoint, Outlook, and Teams.
 But Copilot for Microsoft 365 goes further.
 It adds Microsoft 365 Chat (formerly Business Chat), which works across your internal emails, calendars, documents, meetings, and chats to deliver personalized, real-time insights.

 Over time, Microsoft has continued to expand how and where Copilot shows up—adding deeper integration across OneDrive, rolling out dedicated Copilot keys on Surface devices, and introducing AI-powered PCs that can run Copilot tasks locally.